Inhaled Anesthetics: Cardiovascular Effects

 • These effects offset by no change or vasoconstriction in other vascular beds

-• Isoflurane (Forane), desflurane (Suprane), sevoflurane (Sevorane, Ultane): decreased systemic vascular resistance in normal volunteers
+• Isoflurane (Forane), desflurane (Suprane), sevoflurane (Sevorane, Ultane) decrease systemic vascular resistance in normal volunteers

 • The other agents do so by reducing vascular resistance.

-• Isoflurane (Forane) -- Mechanism of systemic vascular resistance decrease:
+• Isoflurane (Forane) decreases systemic vascular resistance decrease by:

 • Significant increase in skeletal muscle blood flow